Skip to Content

 The four misdemeanor classes are as follows:

-- Class 1: The most serious misdemeanor charges can result in up to 12 months in jail and a fine of $2,500.
-Aggregating factors like the use of a firearm, injury, or death could elevate the crime out of the Class 1 misdemeanor category.
+• Class 1: The most serious misdemeanor charges can result in up to 12 months in jail and a fine of $2,500.
+Aggravating factors like the use of a firearm, injury, or death could elevate the crime out of the Class 1 misdemeanor category.

 Felonies, on the other hand, have harsher consequences and include five classes:

-- Class 5: These crimes are “wobblers” and can be charged as a felony or misdemeanor depending on the circumstances.
-For example, harassment could be a misdemeanor, but it may become a felony if a firearm was used to harass and threaten someone.
+• Class 5: These crimes are “wobblers” and can be charged as a felony or misdemeanor depending on the circumstances.
+For example, harassment could be a misdemeanor, but it may become a felony if a firearm is used to harass and threaten someone.
 If convicted, a person could be imprisoned for up to 12 months and may be required to pay fines up to $2,500.

 Unlike misdemeanors, felonies also carry further implications.
 Felons are not permitted to hold certain jobs and may be rejected from interviews, housing opportunities, scholarships, government assistance, and other privileges.
 A person convicted of a felony may have some of their rights stripped away even when they have completed their sentence.